 Camp Kodiak is an integrated, residential camp primarily for children and teens with ADHD, learning disabilities, attention deficit disorder and high-functioning ASD (what was formerly diagnosed as Asperger Syndrome).
-Each session we almost 250 campers ranging in age from 6 to 18.
+Each session we welcome over 200 campers ranging in age from 6 to 18.
 They come from all over Canada, the US and from overseas.
-Approximately 10% of our campers are neuro-typical, mainstream campers.
+Approximately 10% of our campers are neurotypical, mainstream campers.

-We are located near Parry Sound, Ontario on a 425 acre site with 2 ½ miles of lakefront.
+We are located near Parry Sound, Ontario (2.5 hrs north of Toronto, Ontario) on a 425 acre site with 2 ½ miles of lakefront.
 Campers and staff live in lakefront, tongue-in-groove log cabins with electricity and full bathrooms with showers.
 Every cabin has a large deck overlooking the lake.

 We program for success!
 All sports and activities are taught in an organized, step-by-step manner to ensure camper's success.
 Cooperation rather that competition is emphasized.
 We offer over 50 sports, crafts, cultural and educational activities to ensure that every camper will experience success in many different areas.

 An important reason for the success of our program is our staff.
 Approximately one half of our counselors are trained, certified professionals from the fields of education, psychology, social work, child care and recreation.
 Every cabin has at least three counselors.
 At least one, and often two are professionals.
 The remaining staff are university or college students, most of whom are working towards a career in one of the helping professions.
 The camper-to-staff ratio is 2-to-1.
-All of our staff undergo a rigorous training period before the campers arrive and all new counselors go through a police background check.
+All of our staff undergo a rigorous training period before the campers arrive and all counselors must submit a current a police background check.

 We have a doctor and three nurses on staff who live on-site, administer all medication and are available 24 hours a day.